-441. What's Worth Remembering? - This course explores what it means to remember from a variety of perspectives to examine the ways in which remembering influences our understanding of others and ourselves.
-Memory serves as a window in the course for engaging in reflection and critical examination of our life experiences.
-The overall goals are for students to discern and articulate their values and to make meaning from their remembered lives.
-Four Credits Shaughnessy existence and nature of God, and our place in the scheme of things.
+- 442. Pondering the Big Questions In this course we use the infinite as a unique springboard from which to dive into the "big questions" of life, such as the existence and nature of God, and our place in the scheme of things.
 We begin by studying the infinite, including its history and underlying philosophy, and its connections with absolute truth.
 Then we branch into related topics beginning with the special and temporal infinity/finiteness of the universe.
 This look outward leads us to gaze inward: our self awareness, a holistic view of body and mind, our mortality, and theodicy are all topics for reading and discussion.
 Finally, we consider the existence of absolute moral truth.
-(No special knowledge of mathematics is needed for this course.)
-Four Credits Pennings
+(No special knowledge of mathematics is needed for this course.) - 452.
+Education and Christian Ways of Living An examination of how Christians think they ought to live, how and why they think they ought to live that way, and how Christian ways of living can and should affect teachers, teaching and learning.
+Special attention is given to the influence teachers have on the values of their students.